emaphis/FunctionalProgrammingUsingFSharp/src/Chapter04/Section_04_01.md

 > [[2;3];[3];[2;3;3]];;
 val it: int list list = [[2; 3]; [3]; [2; 3; 3]]
 ```

-lists of pairs containing lists:
+Lists can be components of other types, pairs containing lists:

 ```fsharp
 > ("bce", [2;3;5]);;